Great Cobar mine: Electrolytic refining at Lithgow

-Lithgow became a copper refining centre, driven largely the presence of cheap fine coal, which could be used in reverberatory furnaces and later to generate the electricity needed for electrolytic refining.
+Lithgow became a copper refining centre, driven largely by the presence of cheap fine coal, which could be used in reverberatory furnaces and later to generate the electricity needed for electrolytic refining.
 The first Lithgow copper venture was a smelter and refinery there, owned by Lewis Lloyd.

 The copper matte (later also blister copper) from Cobar was first melted and further refined in the anode refinery furnace, to around 99.4% copper.
 The molten copper was then ladled into anode moulds.
-The cast copper anodes were then taken to the electrolytic part of the refinery, which consisted of 140 insulated tanks, each with an anode and cathode.
-Direct-current was applied across the anode and cathode, and the copper in the anode was redeposited onto the thin copper cathode, while the other metals and compounds (mainly gold, silver, arsenic, bismuth, and antimony) settled, with some copper, as a greenish-black sludge in the bottom of the tank.
+The cast-copper anodes were then taken to the electrolytic section of the refinery, which consisted of 140 insulated tanks, each with an anode and a cathode.
+Direct current was applied between the anode and cathode.
+The copper in the anode was redeposited onto the thin copper cathode, while the other metals and compounds (mainly gold, silver, arsenic, bismuth, and antimony) settled, with some copper, as a greenish-black sludge at the bottom of the tank.
 The copper cathodes were then melted and cast into ingots of refined copper.

 The valuable sludge from the tanks was boiled in sulphuric acid to remove residual copper.
 What remained in solid form was then melted in a cupel furnace, after adding some silica sand and sodium carbonate, and cast into small ingots.
 Those ingots, known Dore bullion, consisted of a mixture of gold and silver, which were later separated into pure gold and silver, by electrolysis.